zinzy/zinzy.website-v2/_notes/Consumption.md

 ---
 category: "Media"
-excerpt: "A collection of things I've attended, read, or watched"
+excerpt: "A collection of things I have attended, read, or watched"
 ---

 ## 2022